NDari/gocrunch/README.md

 ```go
 func Equal(v1, v2 []float64) bool
 ```
-Equals checks if two 1D slices have the same length, and contain the same entries at each slot.
+Equal checks if two 1D slices have the same length, and contain the same entries at each slot.

 #### func  Inc